albertattard/presentation-layered-jar/presentation/assets/demo/Demo 5 - Create Docker image using Boot layered JAR and analyse it with dive.md

    $ docker build . -t boot-layered-jar:local
    ```

+   This time we have two images, the builded image used only while building the Docker image and the final image

    ```bash
    Sending build context to Docker daemon  17.13MB Step 1/11 : FROM adoptopenjdk:8u262-b10-jre-hotspot as builder